Updated 25 November 2013

 brain.
 It can be caused by viruses or bacteria.

+person.
 The bacteria which cause meningitis and

 meningococcal disease are spread by coughing, sneezing or direct

-contact such as kissing.
-The disease can develop very rapidly,
+infected person.
+However, the disease can develop very rapidly,

 sometimes within a matter of hours.
 The biggest problem is that most